Cleaning adhesives can be a difficult task.

 Different adhesives may require different cleaning methods

-Scraping tools: For more stubborn adhesives, you may need to resort to scraping tools.
-Plastic scrapers as well as cloths can be used to gently scrape or clean off the adhesive.
+Scraping tools: For more stubborn adhesives, you may need to use scraping tools.
+Plastic scrapers as well as cloths can be used to carefully scrape or clean the adhesive.
 Be careful not to scratch or damage the surface.

-Solvents: There are many adhesive removers and solvents available on the market that have been specially developed for dissolving and removing adhesives.
-However, these are mostly subject to labeling and contain hazardous substances such as isopropanol, acetone or ethylene glycol.
-In ECO-NOVA's portfolio you will find safe adhesive removers that do NOT require labeling and are free of hazardous substances, such as Gluemex, Topclean or Dyeclean 200.
+Solvent: There are many adhesive removers and solvents available on the market that have been specially developed for dissolving and removing adhesives.
+However, these are usually subject to labelling requirements and contain hazardous substances such as isopropanol, acetone or ethylene glycol.
+In the ECO-NOVA portfolio, you will find safe adhesive removers that do NOT require labelling and are free from hazardous substances such as.
+Gluemex, Topclean or Dyeclean 200.

-Always remember to test a solvent first on a small and inconspicuous area to ensure it will not damage or discolor the surface.
+Always remember to test a solvent on a small and inconspicuous area first to ensure that it will not damage or discolour the surface.
 Remember to always read the instructions when using ECO-NOVA cleaners or adhesive removers.
 Consider the surface condition to avoid damage to the material.